 The school is owned and lead by Rick Rosen and Carey Smith, a husband-and-wife team.
-As co-directors, they have united their diverse backgrounds in therapy, education and the arts to create a visionary model for learning -- one which is grounded in the qualities of kindness, respect, personal responsibility, authenticity, somatic awareness, and love.
+As co-directors, they have united their diverse backgrounds in therapy, education and the arts to create a visionary model for learning — one which is grounded in the qualities of kindness, respect, personal responsibility, authenticity, embodiment, and love.
 Their ongoing collaboration provides a dynamic and supportive environment for students, staff and faculty alike to express their fullest potentials.

 Rick Rosen is the founder and co-director of the Body Therapy Institute.
-He is one of the nation’s foremost massage educators, and serves as a leader and advocate for the massage therapy profession.
+He is one of the nation’s foremost massage educators, and has served as a leader and advocate for the massage therapy profession.
 From a background in visual communications, Rick began his work in the field of natural health in 1978.
-His training and experience span a wide range of therapeutic systems -- which formed the basis for the integrative approach to massage therapy taught at BTI today.
+His training and experience span a wide range of therapeutic systems — which formed the basis for the integrative approach to massage therapy taught at BTI today.

 Carey Smith is the co-director for the school.
 She began her work in the education field in 1978 with the Montessori Method of Childhood Education, and has provided teacher training, team-building and inspirational programs for both public and private schools.
 She has also been a keynote speaker at several national massage therapy education conferences.
 Carey specializes in curriculum design and in the creation of optimal educational environments.